jreinhardt/bolttools/doc/blt_spec_0_3.rst

 This kind of base-file-element_ describes a drawing.
 It is an associative array with the following keys:

 - filename: mandatory, string.
-The filename of the file
+The filename of the file without the extension.
+  Files with the same basename but different extensions are taken to be conversions to different file formats.
 - author: mandatory, string or list of strings.
 The author of the file with e-mail adress in <> or a list of several authors.
 - license: mandatory, string.
 The license of the file.
 Must be one of the